The 2005 Los Angeles County Health Survey (LACHS) was

-Languages: Interviews were conducted in English, Spanish, Chinese (Mandarin and Cantonese), Korean and Vietnamese.
+Languages: Interviews were conducted in English, Spanish, Chinese (Mandarin and Cantonese), Korean, Vietnamese and Armenian.

 Weighting: To generalize the survey data to the overall County population, it was necessary to develop appropriate weights.
 These weights adjusted for differences in the probability of selection of respondents in each survey population attributable to the sampling design, and for differential contact and response rates among sub-populations during the survey process.

 Cooperation Rate: The cooperation rate for the Adult portion of the survey was 49% and the cooperation rate for the Child survey was 78%.

 Estimating Sampling Error: In any survey that includes sampling, some degree of error ("sampling error") is introduced by chance alone, even when the sample is chosen randomly.
 In the present survey, if 50% of the overall sample of adults answered "yes" to a specific question, the sampling error would be plus or minus 1.2 percentage points at the 95% confidence level.
 This means that if all adults in the population were asked the above question, there is a 95% chance the result would be between 48.8% and 51.2%.